OttPeterR/addon-babybuddy/README.md

 ## Accessing Baby Buddy
-Currently ingress does not work and will show an error.
-(This will be fixed at some point.)
-Access BB by setting a port in the addon's configuration page through Home Assistant.
-Then go to `http://your-home-assistant.local:PORT`.
+Access BB though ingress in HA as you normally would.
+If you would like to skip the login process, there is a way to auot-login, but please be aware of the security implications.
+[See more in the docs](https://github.com/OttPeterR/addon-babybuddy/blob/main/babybuddy/DOCS.md)

+Alternatively if you configure a port in the addon configuration, you can access through `http://your-home-assistant.local:PORT`.

 ## Installation (basic)